gregnz/stocks/NTNX.md

 ### Comments
-Nutanix is growing strongly, over a year and a half more than doubling revenue, with really good gross margins of above 60%.
+Nutanix is growing strongly, over a year and a half more than doubling revenue, with really good gross margins of above 60%, and appear to have a fairly stable free-cash-flow situation.

-They've raised a bunch of cash
+A lot has been made of the software-centric model, where Nutanix sup

 ### DCF
 Using a compounded revenue growth rate of 25% over the next 5 years and an EBIT margin of 37% (as per current year) and a WACC of 9.6% gives an estimated share value of _$202_.